iampaulchevrier/iampaulchevrier/README.md

 - [LinkedIn](https://www.linkedin.com/in/iampaulchevrier/)
 - [Twitter](https://twitter.com/iampaulchevrier)

-🔔 Don't hesitate to ping me if you have any question!
+🔔 Don't hesitate to ping me if you have any question.